-This article is an edited transcript of Charles I Reconsidered with Leanda de Lisle on Dan Snow’s History Hit, first broadcast 15 March 2015.
-You can listen to the full episode below or to the full podcast for free on Acast.
+This article is an edited transcript of Charles I Reconsidered with Leanda de Lisle, available on History Hit TV.

 After the battle of Marsden Moor and the Battle of Naseby, the English Civil War slowly becomes a hopeless cause for King Charles I. But execution wasn’t a certainty.